RCA's Amazing AR-88 Series of Receivers

-The sixth digit "1" probably indicates that the receiver was built somewhere other than Camden,...probably Bloomington.
+The sixth digit "1" probably indicates that the receiver was built somewhere other than Camden,...probably Bloomington but that's just a supposition.
 It appears that the serial numbers are specific to the runs at Bloomington and are not combined with receivers built at Camden.
 Note that all of the Bloomington SNs are low with the highest numbers not exceeding 2000.
 Additionally, all receivers from Bloomington seem to be the later-style with silk-screened panels and alternating black and yellow tuning dials.

 Not long after WWII ended, RCA made some upgrades to the AR-88 series of receivers.
 The new receivers have different designations as CR-88, CR-88A, CR-88B, CR91A and SC-88.
 The ultimate use and the demand for a high quality communications receiver had certainly changed and production quantity was much less than with the WWII versions of the receiver.
 The serial number sequence changed with the introduction of these updated receivers.